PlaidCloud/website/content/en/docs/tasks/configure-pod-container/configure-pod-configmap.md

 The ConfigMap API resource stores configuration data as key-value pairs.
 The data can be consumed in pods or provide the configurations for system components such as controllers.
 ConfigMap is similar to [Secrets](/docs/concepts/configuration/secret/), but provides a means of working with strings that don't contain sensitive information.
 Users and system components alike can store configuration data in ConfigMap.

 {{< note >}}
 ConfigMaps should reference properties files, not replace them.
 Think of the ConfigMap as representing something similar to the Linux `/etc` directory and its contents.
-For example, if you create a [Kubernetes Volume](/docs/concepts/storage/volumes/) from a ConfigMap, each data item in the ConfigMap is represented by an individual file in the volume.
+For example, if you create a [PlaidCloud Volume](/docs/concepts/storage/volumes/) from a ConfigMap, each data item in the ConfigMap is represented by an individual file in the volume.
 {{< /note >}}

 The ConfigMap's `data` field contains the configuration data.
 As shown in the example below, this can be simple -- like individual properties defined using `--from-literal` -- or complex -- like configuration files or JSON blobs defined using `--from-file`.